yasmcse/Starling/README.md

      * PLease see the docs and images folders in app to read about architectural decisions and images of running app
      * api access token is ignored to be published on git. resides in local.properties and provided through BuildConfig.
        The token is generated for 24 hours.
-The api don't privde the end point to get the refreshed token.
-       If the token expires while you are testng the app, please ask the recruiter to contact me, so i can send over the new token after genearting from dash board.
-       Sending the token to recruiter in email.
-You will need to replace the ACCESS_TOKEN in local.properties.
+Let me know if you want me to generate the token.